Sea of Galilee: Prehistory

+Early Iron Age

+According to Sugimoto (2015), the Iron Age IB (1150–1000 BCE) cities in the northeastern region of the Sea of Galilee likely reflect the activities of the Kingdom of Geshur, mentioned in the Bible.
+Also, the later Iron Age IIA–B cities here are linked with the southern expansion of the Aram-Damascus kingdom.
+Among these Galilean cities are Tel Dover, Tel 'En Gev, Tel Hadar, Tel Bethsaida, and Tel Kinrot.

 Hellenistic and Roman periods

 The Sea of Galilee lies on the ancient Via Maris, which linked Egypt with the northern empires.
 The Greeks, Hasmoneans, and Romans founded flourishing towns and settlements on the lake including Hippos and Tiberias.
-The first-century historian Flavius Josephus was so impressed by the area that he wrote, "One may call this place the ambition of Nature"; he also reported a thriving fishing industry at this time, with 230 boats regularly working in the lake.
+Contemporary Roman–Jewish historian Flavius Josephus was so impressed by the area that he wrote, "One may call this place the ambition of Nature"; he also reports a thriving fishing industry at this time, with 230 boats regularly working in the lake.
 Archaeologists discovered one such boat, nicknamed the Jesus Boat, in 1986.

-The New Testament

 In the New Testament, much of the ministry of Jesus occurs on the shores of the Sea of Galilee.
 In those days, there was a continuous ribbon development of settlements and villages around the lake and plenty of trade and ferrying by boat.
 The Synoptic Gospels of Mark 1:14–20), Matthew 4:18–22), and Luke 5:1–11) describe how Jesus recruited four of his apostles from the shores of the Kinneret: the fishermen Simon and his brother Andrew and the brothers John and James.
 One of Jesus' famous teaching episodes, the Sermon on the Mount, is supposed to have been given on a hill overlooking the Kinneret.
 Many of his miracles are also said to have occurred here including his walking on water, calming the storm, the disciples and the miraculous catch of fish, and his feeding five thousand people (in Tabgha).
 In John's Gospel the sea provides the setting for Jesus' third post-resurrection appearance to his disciples (John 21).

-Late Roman period

-In 135 CE, Bar Kokhba's revolt was put down.
+In 135 CE, Bar Kokhba's revolt was put down which was part of the Jewish–Roman wars.
 The Romans responded by banning all Jews from Jerusalem.
-The center of Jewish culture and learning shifted to the region of Galilee and the Kinneret, particularly the city of Tiberias.
+The center of Jewish culture and learning shifted to the region of Galilee and the Kinneret, particularly Tiberias.
 It was in this region that the Jerusalem Talmud was compiled.

-Byzantine period

-In the time of the Byzantine Empire, the Kinneret's significance in Jesus' life made it a major destination for Christian pilgrims.
-This led to the growth of a full-fledged tourist industry, complete with package tours and plenty of comfortable inns.

-Early Muslim and Crusader periods
+Middle Ages

-The Sea of Galilee's importance declined when the Byzantines lost control and the area was conquered by the Umayyad Caliphate and subsequent Islamic empires.
-The palace of Minya was built by the lake during the reign of the Umayyad caliph al-Walid I (705–715 CE).
+The Sea of Galilee's importance declined when the Byzantine Empire lost control, and the area came under the control of the Umayyad Caliphate and subsequent Islamic empires.
+The palace of Minya was built by the lake during the reign of al-Walid I (705–715 CE).
 Apart from Tiberias, the major towns and cities in the area were gradually abandoned.
 In 1187, Sultan Saladin defeated the armies of the Crusader Kingdom of Jerusalem at the Battle of Hattin, largely because he was able to cut the Crusaders off from the valuable fresh water of the Sea of Galilee.